MDUYN/trading-bot-example/README.md

 ```

 Next we create a bash script called `create_resources.sh` and paste the
 following content in it.
-This script will create the necessary resources in azure for our trading bot.
+This script will create the necessary resources on azure for our trading bot.

 ```bash
 # Variables, you can change these if you want